genbtc/AutoTrimps-stable/README.md

 map, or the modified behavior, which increases the map level based on your damage.
 The old behavior of "no siphonology at all when using DisableFarming" is no longer applied, under any circumstance.
+- During Nom, take precautions not to get too many stacks.
+(On Improbability(cell 100).
+Meant to be used with DisableFarming (otherwise farming would take care of this, but its slower).
+If Improbability already has 5 NomStacks, stack 30 Anticipation.
+If the Improbability has >7 NomStacks on it, get +200% dmg from MapBonus.
+If we still cant kill it, enter Farming mode at 30 stacks, Even with DisableFarming On!')
 - Commit Changes from other branches as of 4/20/2016 to work with Trimps version 3.22

 ### Voidmaps and Toxicity changes: